BerkeleyHCI/edg-ide/ide-getting-started.md

 > If your caret is already inside a `self.footprint` call, it will instead modify the existing call to use the selected footprint.

-> TODO: This next section isn't yet implemented in the IDE.
-> Copypaste into the curly braces"
-> ```python
->   '1': self.vcc,
->   '3': self.gnd,
->   '2': self.vout,
-> ```

-To assign pins, double-click on the relevant pad on the footprint while the caret is within a `self.footprint` call.
+To assign pins, double-click on the pad on the footprint while the caret is within the `self.footprint` call to be edited.
 Then, select from the list of connectable pins.

 Assign these pins: